Rubusch/docker__zephyr__nrf52-pca10040/README.md

 ## Debug

 **NOTE**: ``--privileged`` mode is not _safe_, the docker container is supposed rather to allow for archiving of the toolchain.
 Append ``/bin/bash`` to enter the current container for debugging.

 ## Target

 Building the board support package (bsp) for the target, e.g. the nRF52 PCA10040 eval board

 ```
 docker $> ./build.sh
 docker $> source ~/env.sh

 docker $> cd ~/zephyrproject
 docker $> west build -b nrf52_pca10040 zephyr/samples/bluetooth/beacon
 ```

 Flashing the target

 ```
 docker $> west flash --erase
 ```

-Use the /dev/ttyACM0 device for debugging the target.
+Use the /dev/ttyACM0 device for debugging the target